Princess Astrid steps back from leading Belgium's economic missions

 Princess Astrid will no longer lead Belgium’s foreign economic missions for health reasons, the Royal Palace announced on Thursday.
-Queen Mathilde will take over the role temporarily until Princess Elisabeth is ready to assume the position.
+Queen Mathilde will take over the role temporarily until Crown Princess Elisabeth is ready to assume the position.

-But after twelve years representing Belgium abroad, her health no longer allows her to meet the demands of the job, the palace said.
+But after 12 years representing Belgium abroad, her health no longer allows her to meet the demands of the job, the palace said.
 King Philippe accepted her request to step down and expressed his appreciation for her long-standing commitment to promoting Belgian trade.

 © BELGA PHOTO BENOIT DOPPAGNE